The Science of Soil: Understanding the Three Parts

 -

 Keep in Mind: This is the starting line, not the finish line.
-At this temperature, the seed is just beginning to wake up; it won't be flourishing or "vigorous" yet, but the process has officially begun.
+At this temperature, the seed is just beginning to wake up; the process has officially begun.

 Soil Prep vs. Growing